SerGamer06/I-want-to-try-something/README.md

 # Hello
-Im in phisics and chemistry class and im bored.
+Im in physics and chemistry class, and im bored.

-## U can add someting whatever u whant.
+## U can add someting whatever u want.

 ## Im going to put things because im bored.